empowerID/empowernow_docs/docs/services/crud-service/explanation/approvals-overview.md

-## CRUD Service Approvals — Overview
+## Orchestration Service Approvals — Overview

-This page explains approvals in the CRUD Service: concepts, lifecycle, and where policy plugs in.
+This page explains approvals in the Orchestration Service: concepts, lifecycle, and where policy plugs in.

 ### Why approvals here?